joeatodd/HiDEM/README.md

  - Total particle rotation through simulation ('Rotation')
  - Particle CPU partition (for debugging)

-Bond information is stored in two files \*STR\*.bin files, produced every timestep, and a \*STRH\*.bin file, produced once at the start of the simulation.
-The STRH contains the two particle IDs for each bond in the simulation, and is produced only once to save disk space (neither the particle IDs nor the number of bonds change over time).
+Bond information is stored in two files: \*STR\*.bin files, produced every timestep, and a \*STH\*.bin file, produced once at the start of the simulation.
+The STH contains the two particle IDs for each bond in the simulation, and is produced only once to save disk space (neither the particle IDs nor the number of bonds change over time).
 The STR file lists the EFS value (strength) of each bond.
 Values are usually:

 - 0.0 - broken bond
 - 0.1 - manually broken bond (porosity)
-- EF0 - unbroken bond (default EF0 is 1E9
+- EF0 - unbroken bond (default EF0 is 1E9)

 Bond locations & strain can be obtained by merging .vtu, STR.bin and STRH.bin files.
 This is obviously less user friendly than output with: